Selection theorem: Preliminaries

 In other words, given an input x for which the original function F returns multiple values, the new function f returns a single value.
 This is a special case of a choice function.

 The axiom of choice implies that a selection function always exists; however, it is often important that the selection have some "nice" properties, such as continuity or measurability.
 This is where the selection theorems come into action: they guarantee that, if F satisfies certain properties, then it has a selection f that is continuous or has other desirable properties.

 Selection theorems for set-valued functions

-The approximate selection theorem says that the following conditions are sufficient for the existence of a continuous selection: